bahadirdonmez/arch-linux/README.md

 ## Create a USB Flash Installation Medium

-Creating a bootable USB drive is crucial for the Arch Linux installation process.
+A bootable USB drive is essential for installing Arch Linux:
-To do so:

 1. Use `lsblk` to identify the name of the USB flash drive, and ensure it is not
 mounted: